 ITR-6

-Suitable for: Companies that are not claimant u/s 11 of the Income Tax Act, 1961 or companies other than those which need to file ITR in Form ITR-7.
+Suitable for: ITR-6 is applicable to companies that are not claiming exemption under section 11 of the Income Tax Act, 1961.
+This form is used by companies other than those required to file ITR-7.

 ITR-7